Modern immigration to the United Kingdom: Refugees and asylum seekers

 Human rights organisations such as Amnesty International have argued that the government's new policies, particularly those concerning detention centres, have detrimental effects on asylum applicants and their children, and those facilities have seen a number of hunger strikes and suicides.
 Others have argued that recent government policies aimed at reducing 'bogus' asylum claims have had detrimental impacts on those genuinely in need of protection.
+Some housing funded by the Home Office, such as that provided by Clearsprings Ready Homes, has been repeatedly criticised for its poor quality.

 The UK hosts one of the largest populations of Iraqi refugees outside the Gulf region.
-About 65-70% of people originating from Iraq are Kurdish, and 70% of those from Turkey and 15% of those from Iran are Kurds.
+About 65–70% of people originating from Iraq are Kurdish, and 70% of those from Turkey and 15% of those from Iran are Kurds.

 Asylum seekers have been kept in detention after the courts ordered their release because the Home Office maintains detention is not dissimilar to emergency accommodation.
 Immigrants with the right to stay in the UK are denied housing and cannot be released.
 In other cases vulnerable asylum seekers are released onto the streets with nowhere to live.
 In January 2018 the government repealed a law that previously allowed homeless detainees to apply for housing while in detention if they had nowhere to live when released.
 Charities maintain around 2,000 detainees who before this applied for support each year can no longer do so.

-On 9 August 2020, the reports suggested that the number of people who reached the United Kingdom shores in small boats, during that year, surpassed 4,000.
+In August 2020, the reports suggested that the number of people who reached the United Kingdom shores in small boats, during that year, surpassed 4,000.
 The undocumented migrant crossings of the English Channel mounted tensions between the UK and France.

-On 17 August 2021, the United Kingdom Government launched a new resettlement programme which aims to settle 20,000 Afghan refugees fleeing the 2021 Taliban offensive over a five–year period in the UK.
+In August 2021, the United Kingdom Government launched a new resettlement programme which aims to settle 20,000 Afghan refugees fleeing the 2021 Taliban offensive over a five-year period in the UK.
+This includes many Afghans who worked with British forces in Afghanistan.
+Hundreds of former members of Afghanistan's special forces have been refused resettlement to the UK.
+That same year the government also launched a scheme for Hongkongers following the Hong Kong national security law, with an estimated thousands emigrating to the UK either as refugees, asylum seekers or under student visas.
+By January 2024, more than 191,000 Hong Kong-born residents had applied for a visa.

+As of May 2023, the United Kingdom has issued 230,300 visas to Ukrainians as a result of the 2022 Russian invasion of Ukraine from a total of 292,900 applications received.

 The UK also operates the UK Resettlement Scheme, Community Sponsorship Scheme and Mandate Resettlement Scheme.
 Previous UK resettlement schemes included the Gateway Protection Programme and the Syrian Vulnerable Person Resettlement Programme.